aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 6. **Implications for physics unification**:
 The success of this experimental verification marks an important step on the road to unifying gravity and electromagnetic force.
 Through the geometric factor 2, we not only successfully connect the gravitational constant with the speed of light but also establish a bridge between gravitational theory and electromagnetic theory mathematically, providing new ideas and methods for realizing the unified field theory that Einstein pursued throughout his life.

-In summary, the complete agreement between the theoretically calculated values and the experimentally measured values within the numerical precision range strongly supports the correctness of the gravitational-light speed unification equation, while also verifying the physical necessity of the geometric factor 2 as a mapping law from three-dimensional space to two-dimensional plane.
+In summary, the high level of agreement between the theoretically calculated values and the experimentally measured values within the numerical precision range strongly supports the correctness of the gravitational-light speed unification equation, while also verifying the physical necessity of the geometric factor 2 as a mapping law from three-dimensional space to two-dimensional plane.

 **Table 1: Comparison between Theoretical Calculated Values and Experimental Values**